 (a) Preexisting conditions.
 This rider does not cover conditions for which the insured person received medical advice or treatment from a provider of healthcare services (or a condition for which treatment was recommended to the insured person by a healthcare provider) within 6 months preceding the effective date of this rider.
 No benefits will be provided under the rider during the first 6 months for long-term care services received by the insured due to a preexisting condition.
-Days of service received by, or recommended to insured person for a preexisting condition during the first 6 months that the rider is inforce will not be counted toward the satisfaction of the elimination period.
+Days of chronic illness of the insured person for a preexisting condition during the first 6 months that the rider is inforce will not be counted toward the satisfaction of the elimination period.